Factbox: India takes steps to ease impact from banknote ban

 Nov.
 17

-- Govt allows farmers to withdraw up to 25,000 rupees a week against the crop loans
+- Government allows farmers to withdraw up to 25,000 rupees a week against the crop loans

-- Govt extends time limit for farmer to pay crop insurance premiums by 14 days
+- Government extends time limit for farmer to pay crop insurance premiums by 14 days

 - Cuts limit for over-the-counter exchange of old bills at banks to 2,000 rupees from 4,500